Helveg/deschepper-etal-2022-source/README.md

 ## Obtaining the data

 You can obtain an already reconstructed version of the network model at https://doi.org/10.5281/zenodo.7230288 and save it as `/networks/balanced.hdf5`.
-Otherwise you can reconstruct it yourself by running:
+Otherwise you can reconstruct it yourself by downloading the [morphologies](https://doi.org/10.5281/zenodo.7230455) as `morphologies.hdf5` running:

 ```
 bsb -v=4 -c=configs/balanced.json compile